spacecloud-io/space-docs/content/auth/authorization/_index.md

 ## How it works

-As an user, you have to write security rules for the various operations on all the resources (database, file storage and custom functions) exposed by the Space Cloud.
+As an user, you have to write security rules for the various operations on all the resources (database, file storage and remote services) exposed by the Space Cloud.
 These security rules have to be written in the config file provided to Space Cloud.
 All incoming requests to Space Cloud are first validated by the API controller via the security module based on the corresponding rule in the config file.
 Validation happens in two stages: Authentication and Authorization.

 ### JWT based authentication